Waking up at 3am: what your body is telling you and what helps

 Blue light from phones, laptops and LED bulbs suppresses melatonin, and makes it harder not only to fall asleep but also to stay asleep.

 Morning light is one of the most powerful tools for sleep.
 Getting outside within 30 mins of awakening, even on cloudy days, helps regulate your hormones including melatonin for the night ahead.
-Before I do anything else in the morning, I open my windows and face the morning light.
+Start your day by opening your blinds and face the morning light.

 In the evening: dim lights after sunset, wear blue-light blocking glasses if screens are unavoidable, and switch to warmer or red-spectrum lighting where possible.